nidhhoggr/GmailTrashHauler/README.md

 ### Configure the labels

-Scan you labels and configure accordingly.
+Scan your labels and configure accordingly.

 ```
 node index -l